Industrija Motora Rakovica

 Over the years, they also made some concept tractors, which included:

 Rakovica 50 DV (Re-styled Goldoni tractor), Rakovica Transporter (also a re-styled Goldoni vehicle) and Rakovica R110 Turbo.

+At the beginning of 2025, a businessman from Egypt bought machines and a license for the production of tractors from the old factory and restarted the production of tractors in Trstenik, under the new name New IMR Rakovica.
+It produces tractors of 65, 76 and 90 horsepower.